MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-wildfly-to-wildfly-on-azure-kubernetes-service.md

 This guide describes what you should be aware of when you want to migrate an existing WildFly application to run on WildFly in an Azure Kubernetes Service container.

 > [!NOTE]
-> Neither Microsoft nor Red Hat offers support for WildFly, this material is general advice only.
-You can reach out to the WildFly community for support.
-For a jointly supported option, please look at [JBoss EAP on Azure](../ee/jboss-on-azure.md) work.
+> Neither Microsoft nor Red Hat offers support for WildFly.
+This material is general advice only.
+The WildFly community can offer assistance.
+For a jointly supported option, please look at [JBoss EAP on Azure](../ee/jboss-on-azure.md) offers.

 ## Pre-migration